veillette/physics-book/contents/ch6CentripetalForce.md

 spinning centrifuge.

-Any net force causing uniform circular motion is called a **centripetal force** {: data-type="term" #import-auto-id3450370}.
+Any net force causing uniform circular motion is called a **centripetal force** {: class="term" #import-auto-id3450370}.
 The direction of a centripetal force is toward the center of curvature, the same as the direction of centripetal acceleration.
 According to Newton’s second law of motion, net force is mass times acceleration: